phamik/JSON-picture-gallery/README.md

-# thg-challenge
+# JSON-picture-gallery
-this is a solution to a task set out to me by The Hut Group
+A prototype UI of a picture gallery where the source of the pictures is a JSON endpoint (Flickr)